Apple’s 2021 chip strategy will create a massively parallel universe

 Amazon is notably starting its Mac rollout with six-core Intel Core i7 chips, which means a shift to first-generation M1 Macs wouldn’t have the multiplicative effect described above.
 Even without massive core count increases, M1 offers a roughly 70% single-core bump and 30% multi-core bump over the i7 — no small feat for a less expensive, cooler-running machine — yet if the report is correct, a second-generation Apple Silicon Mac mini could have not only a much faster aggregated speed, but also the ability to handle a much larger number of tasks in parallel.
 The tiny server could move from eight total cores today to 20 next year without any change in form factor, or Apple could make it smaller, enabling more Mac minis to fit on a shelf.

 None of the first three M1-powered Macs has a new design, but that’s going to change in 2021.
 Rumors of an iMac with an iPad Pro-inspired chassis are almost certainly true, reflecting the tablet-like thinness that Apple Silicon will soon enable across other Macs.
 Similar rumors suggest that Apple will release a Mac Pro that requires only one-fourth of the current model’s volume, which could shrink the current 5U-sized rack enclosure down to a 2U frame.
-Though that’s more speculation than concrete at this stage, it could mean that data centers will be able to fit five Mac Pros with Apple Silicon into a rack that only held two before.
+Though that’s more speculation than concrete at this stage, it could mean that datacenters will be able to fit five Mac Pros with Apple Silicon into a rack that only held two before.

 It bears brief mention that two long-gestating trends have enabled Apple Silicon to deliver such compelling performance.
 One has been the continued march of power-efficient, ARM technology-based RISC processors into smaller chip manufacturing nodes, most notably the 5-nanometer process perfected this year by Apple’s fabrication partner TSMC.
 The other was Apple’s creation of powerful multi-thread OS technologies such as Grand Central Dispatch, which efficiently route app tasks to multiple cores without requiring constant developer or user vigilance.
 As a direct consequence of these innovations, Apple’s chips and OS now scale seamlessly to as many cores as can fit on a die, leading to tangible speed and capability gains with each new generation.